-Ike Lasater, J.D., MCP, Author, Mediator, Trainer and Speaker, helps organizations and individuals develop the capacity to more effectively collaborate to clarify their objectives, and then to achieve them.
+Ike Lasater, J.D., MCP, Author, Mediator, Trainer, and Speaker, helps organizations and individuals develop the capacity to collaboratively clarify and achieve their objectives.
 He also acts as a private mediator, facilitating conversations and connection among people in conflict.

 - Collaborating in the Workplace: A Guide for Building Better Teams (2019)

 - Words That Work in Business: A Practical Guide to Effective Communication in the Workplace (2010, Second Edition 2019)

 - When Your Mind Sabotages Your Dreams: Turning Your Critical Internal Voices into Collaborative Allies (2017)